Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 The core engine will be an interpretative engine with support for (final) code generation.
 This is chosen so debugging is possible and easier - if we were to actually compile the code, then it's harder to set breakpoints and have meaningful intermediate REPL-like prompts.
 The interpretation engine is based on Roslyn and implementation is similar to Pure.

+#### Numerical Handling

+All in-transit numbers are represented as string, and all default number representations are double.
+A single `Number` class is defined to encapsulate this construct and **provide all primitive mathematical operations as functions**.
+A meta-layer could be provided, which on the frontend when performing number operations special nodes are created which by default maps to the `Number` class functions as mentioned above, but otherwise during code generation gets converted directly to C# basic operators.

 ### Caching

 All computed node result within a functional graph for all pure functions are automatically cached to avoid unnecessary re-computation.
 Anything that takes more than 5 seconds to execute are automatically cached permanent within the document during saving.

+### Special Nodes

+#### Preview Node

+Preview node is an engine construct and handled in such a way that it takes reference of the incoming nodes' payload.

 ### Node Attributes